 Cell Phone Contract A cell phone contract is a great way to help keep your child safe, teach proper use of technology, and set limits with usage.
-The contract below is one our clinicians have created that addresses many of the issues that develop around the use of cell phones.
-Check [...]
+The contract below is one the clinicians at Arkansas Family First in North Little Rock and Conway have created, and it addresses many of [...]

 About Dr. Adam BentonThis author has not yet filled in any details.

 So far Dr. Adam Benton has created 52 blog entries.

 Summer Schedule Chart Summer can be loads of fun for kids, but parents often feel a sense of chaos.
 Adding some structure can help family life flow more smoothly.
 Check out this simple, child-friendly chart designed to help add structure and reduce tension in your home. [...]